-INDEPENDENT AUDITOR'S REPORT ON COMPLIANCE FOR EACH MAJOR PROGRAM AND ON INTERNAL CONTROL OVER COMPLIANCE REQUIRED BY THE UNIFORM GUIDANCE AND THE STATE OF TEXAS SINGLE AUDIT CIRCULAR
+INDEPENDENT AUDITOR'S REPORT ON COMPLIANCE FOR EACH MAJOR PROGRAM AND ON INTERNAL CONTROL OVER COMPLIANCE REQUIRED BY THE UNIFORM GUIDANCE AND THE TEXAS GRANT MANAGEMENT STANDARDS

-A. Report on Compliance for Each Major Federal Program
+A. Report on Compliance for Each Major Federal and State Program

-Opinion on Each Major Federal Program
+Opinion on Each Major Federal and State Program

-We have audited Texas Advocacy Project, Inc.'s (TAP) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement and the State of Texas Single Audit Circular that could have a direct and material effect on each of TAP's major federal program for the year ended 31 December 2023.
+We have audited Texas Advocacy Project, Inc.'s (TAP) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement and the Texas Grant Management Standards (TxGMS) that could have a direct and material effect on each of TAP's major federal and state programs for the year ended 31 December 2024.
 TAP's major federal and state programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, TAP complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal and state programs for the year ended 31 December 2023.
+In our opinion, TAP complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal and state programs for the year ended 31 December 2024.

-Basis for Opinion on Each Major Federal Program
+Basis for Opinion on Each Major Federal and State Program

-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), and the State of Texas Single Audit Circular.
-Our responsibilities under those standards and the Uniform Guidance are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), and the TxGMS.
+Our responsibilities under those standards the Uniform Guidance and the TxGMS are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.

 We are required to be independent of TAP and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for each major federal program.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for each major federal and state program.
 Our audit does not provide a legal determination of TAP's compliance with the compliance requirements referred to above.